 The largest and most comprehensive resource available for all those involved in the study of philosophy.
 It is a trusted source of quality information, providing access to over 2,700 articles that have been edited for level and consistency by a team of renowned subject experts.
 Regularly updated with new and revised articles it is the ideal entry point for further discovery and research, clearly organised and with over 25,000 cross-references linking themes, concepts and philosophers.
 It is also an ideal reference source for those in subjects related to philosophy, such as politics, psychology, economics, anthropology, religion and literature.

-ScopusScopus is a navigation tool covering the world's largest collection of abstracts, references and indexes of scientific, technical and medical (STM) literature.
+ScopusScopus is a navigation tool covering the world's largest collection of abstracts, references and indexes of scientific, technical and medical (STM) literature as well as the research literature of the social sciences and humanities.
 Seamless links to full-text articles and other library resources make Scopus quick, easy and comprehensive.
 Compatible with IE8 or higher, Google Chrome and Firefox browsers

 The Incunabula Short Title Catalogue is the international database of 15th-century European printing created by the British Library with contributions from institutions worldwide.
 The database records nearly every item printed from movable type before 1501, but not material printed entirely from woodblocks or engraved plates.
 30,375 editions are listed as of March 2014, including some 16th-century items previously assigned incorrectly to the 15th century